PiCake24/AutomatedSkinSizeConverter/README.md

 Step 4: Click on Convert chosen champion and wait for the program to finish

+If you check the Enable self unpack folder for the program to automatically get the files from league.
+If it is unchecked you have to move the unpacked files to the 0WADS folder with Obsidian yourself.

 Step 5: Now just import the wad folders into cslol

 ## Size Options